intel/sriov-fec-operator/spec/sriov-fec-operator-release-notes.md

 - n/a - this is the first release.

 # Release Content
-- SEO SR-IOV Operator for Wireless FEC Accelerators
+- SRIOV-FEC Operator for Wireless FEC Accelerators
 - Documentation

 # Supported Operating Systems